genomicsclass/leanpub/manuscript/adjusting_with_linear_models_exercises.md

 A>8.
 How many on Y or X?
 A>
 A>
 A>9.
-Now, from the linear model above, extract the p-values related to the coefficient representing the October versus June differences using the same linear model.
+Now from the linear model above, extract the p-values related to the coefficient representing the October versus June differences using the same linear model.
 A>
 A>    How many of the q-values for the month comparison are now <0.1?
 A>